-With Colin Campbell, Jon Young, Greg Cajete, Carolyn Hillyer and David Peat (by skype)
+With Colin Campbell, Jon Young, Greg Cajete, Carolyn Hillyer and guests

 What does it mean to really belong to a place, a community, an ecosystem?

 So much of the way that ‘modern life’ is lived is displaced from the land, other peopleand the living beings around us.
 Western culture is one of movement, competition, isolation and consumerism and along the way many people have become resigned to the loss of home - somewhere we truly feel we belong.

 Deep down we feel the hiraeth, the homesickness, and yet don’t know where this feeling of sadness comes from or how to heal it.
 We search for relief amongst the things that have caused us disconnection from our place and catch only glimpses of a different way to be, a way of magic and mystery and wildness and soul; a way that perhaps we have somehow lost and long to return to.

 One place in which western culture looks to learn about deeper connection is the indigenous traditions that remain on our planet – timeless ways of living that honour the relations between ourselves, the creatures and the land around us.
 These traditions seem to hold a sense of spirit central to a harmonious way of being on the planet that has been somehow displaced in the West.

 And yet, so much ‘difference’ now exists between the two cultures, so much grief is held by so many for the abuses and disrespect of the past and present.
 How do we begin to bridge the gap in order that we can learn from each other?
 How can we find the common ground that makes us all indigenous once again to Planet Earth?
 How can we all find our way home regardless of the culture, lineage, beliefs and place that we find ourselves within.